Become a Volunteer

 A special discount to participation fees for the projects in Zakynthos, Crete and Peloponnese can be given to a limited number of volunteers who have an excellent knowledge of Greek language and mentality, upon request.
 This discount is not applied on the food costs, as well as on accommodation costs in camping sites and hotels.
 No discount can be made for participation to the Amvrakikos project and the Rescue Centre project.
 No discount can be made for participation costs of returning volunteers and former field leaders.

 10. INTERNSHIP OPPORTUNITIES

 ARCHELON welcomes internships from Universities and European or other programmes.
+This needs to be clearly stated in the application form.
 The interns will have the same tasks as the regular volunteers and are treated as such.
 The interns need to send to the Volunteers Officer all the paper work required well beforehand so as to be filled in on time.
 The interns are asked to give to their project leader all the paper work that need to be filled in from them upon their arrival to the project.
 This is very important in order to give you the required documents on time.

 11. RESEARCH OPPORTUNITIES

-Opportunities are available for students who are interested in performing undergraduate or postgraduate research during their voluntary work.
+In ARCHELON projects there are research opportunities, for students or post-doctoral researchers, during their voluntary work.
 Only former volunteers of ARCHELON can submit a research proposal.
-Field leaders of ARCHELON are not entitled to conduct research during the period of their tasks as leaders.
-The deadline for submitting a research proposal is the 15th of March each year.
-For more information, please click
+The deadline for submitting a research proposal is 15 March each year.

 TEL/FAX: + 30 210 5231342